BV WaterSmart Wins TEEA Award for Water Conservation

 To download the Zoom application for instructions to join the meeting using a computer or tablet or when using a cell phone, click the appropriate hyperlink.
 You may also raise your hand to be recognized during the public comment portion of the meeting.

 Governor Abbott has provided an avenue for all public meetings subject to the Texas Open Meeting Act to convene via teleconference or video-conference.
+This procedure remains in effect until the Governor rescinds the action or the emergency declaration expires.
 Below are the instructions on how to attend the meeting either by video- conference or telephone only.

 Well drillers: Send any completed exempt well applications to email@example.com